 Ask your team of experts to create a list of products, experiences or services they use, are competitors or are experts in their field that might have solved the same problem.

-Using their devices, you can now individually set them off using the timer to research how they approach the problem or solve the goal in question.
+Using your devices, you can now individually set your team off using the timer to research how they approach the problem or solve the goal in question.
 To make sure that the pressure is on and keep everyone on track, around 30 minutes is sufficient to get results.

 The end result should include a list of good points from the products, experiences or services used jotted down on sticky notes.
+E.g. if you have a fitness app and your challenge is repeated engagement, you may want to see how Strava have used gameification to keep customers coming back.
 They should then proceed to narrow down to the 1 or 2 that have the best solution that they’d like to show the rest of the team.